1stDimension/1stDimension.github.io/_drafts/private-posts.md

 ---

 ## How Github Pages works
-Github Pages is a feature of Github that allows serving static files
+Github Pages is a feature of Github that allows serving static files.
+This very site is accessible thanks to this service.There are limitations.
+Free plan only includes public repo, paid plans include private ones, site will still be accessible to the public.
+This is excellent but public repos have their problems.
+First of all everything is public, that includes work in progres posts, not all from which might be released.
+It is very hard to create workflow of releasing only completed posts to the public.
+You could utilize branches of git.
+Have branch for each post and when ready just merge them into master.
+However posts will be publicly accessible on branch's page before going public.
+Good but we can do better.

 ## Git a distributed version control system